cgabriel5/nodecliac/README.md

   default $("~/.nodecliac/registry/yarn/config.sh")

   # As shown the script resides within ~/.nodecliac/ in the registry/ sub-directory.
 Some
-  # CLI apps are more complicated than others.
+  # CLI programs are more complicated than others.
 This will require the need to make a folder
   # under the registry/ directory for the command.
 In this folder all relevant files should
   # reside.
 ]